open-estuary/estuary/doc/Quick_Deployment.4D02.md

 6. Install the system according to prompt.
 After install finished, the boards will restart automatically.

-7. Start the boards from "grub" menu of UEFI.
+7. Start the boards from "grub" menu of UEFI by default.